Last updated on May 15th, 2019

 Are you and your United States citizen spouse living in two different countries because you are waiting to legally enter into the United States?

-If your answer is yes and you are seeking a way to enter into the United States sooner, a K-3 Marriage Visa may be the best option.
+If your answer is yes, and you are seeking a way to enter into the United States sooner, a K-3 Marriage Visa may be the best option.
 An IR1/CR1 Spousal Visa is also a great option if you meet the requirements.
-Requirements for each are discussed below.

 Am I Eligible for the K-3 Marriage Visa?